09

 • Three times married Causby died at 1430 Bridge Avenue, Davenport, Iowa, on 16 October 1906, and is buried in Oakdale Cemetery, where a fine pink granite headstone marks the spot.
 Emma Helen Evinson Causby, who outlived her husband by over 43 years, died at the home of her daughter, Mrs Ida Pries, 724 Brown Street, Bettendorf, on 2 July 1950.

-• A fully-researched and updated biography (first published in The Crow’s Nest, the biannual journal of the Custer Association of Great Britain, Autumn/Winter 2004, Vol. 4, No. 2) will be posted at a later date.
+• A fully-researched and updated biography was first published in The Crow’s Nest, the biannual journal of the Custer Association of Great Britain, Autumn/Winter 2004, Vol. 4, No. 2.

 Contact Us